cayossarian/clamav-mac/README.md

-# Clamav4Mac
+# clamav-mac

 The Non-Graphical ClamAV Antivirus Solution for Mac OS X

-I forked this as a free alternative to the excellent ClamXav.
-Clamav4Mac sets up real-time directory monitoring and schedules periodic scans.
+I forked and updated this repository as a free alternative to the excellent ClamXav. clamav-mac sets up real-time directory monitoring and schedules periodic scans.
 It uses ClamAV as an AntiVirus engine and fswatch to actively monitor directories for new or changed files, which are then sent to clamd for scanning.

 ### Prerequisites

 All prerequies will be automatically installed.
-I have tested Clamav4Mac on High Sierra & Mojave , but it may also work in other versions of OS X.
+I have tested clamav-mac on High Sierra & Mojave , but it may also work in other versions of OS X.

 ### Virus Scans

-Clamav4Mac performs two types of scans:
+clamav-mac performs two types of scans:

 When a file is changed or created, it will be scanned immediately.
 By default, the $HOME and Applications directories are monitored.
 Scheduled scanning: Clamav4Mac will perform recursive scans of directories at scheduled times.
 By default, the entire $HOME and /Application is scanned once a week.